Faculty Book Tips

 Desk copies should be requested directly from the publisher or publishing representative for your department.
 We can provide you with information needed to contact publishers.

-Submitting textbook requisitions via Verba Collect Online by October 1 for Spring and Summer Semester Classes and by March 1 for Fall Semester Classes allows us to prepare to buy used copies of the
+Submitting textbook requisitions via Verba Collect Online by May 31 for Fall Semester Classes allows us to prepare to buy used copies of the

 books from your students.